natmegsweden/meeg_course/tutorial_01a_preprocessing.md

 ```
 The output of `ft_read_header` is here the struct `hdr`.
 This contains information about what channels is in the data.
 Explore the struct to find out what is in the data file.

-> **Question 1.1:** What type of data channels is in the data and what is the sampling frequency?

 One thing to be aware of is that this only read the header information from one of the three `fif` files.
 The information about which channels are in the data is the same for all three files as it was recording in one session.
 But the duration and time-stamps of the recordings might be off because of the split files.

 Now read the headers of all three data files to find out how long the recording was and how much data we have.
 Make a preallocated cell array and loop over data files to read the header information into the cell array: